catmandudewes/catmandudewes/README.md

 - 👋 Hi, I’m @catmandudewes
-- 👀 I’m interested in women
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning about women
+- 🌱 I’m currently learning about stuff
-- 💞️ I’m looking to collaborate on big money
+- 💞️ hi
-- 📫 How to reach me tinder
+- 📫 How to reach me idk
 - 😄 Pronouns: he him
 - ⚡ Fun fact: cats are better than dogs
 -